linca-tudor/ChatApp/README.md

 ## Modules

-NYTimesApp is currently based on the following modules.
+ChatApp is currently based on the following modules.
 Instructions on how to use them in your own application are linked below.

 | Module | Documentation |